croffler/hugo-test/site/content/xap102net/system-configuration-list.markdown

 **Step 2**

 Set the `XapNet.Locators` to have two machines IP comma separated that will run the lookup service (`IP1,IP2` or `MachineAddress1,MachineAddress2`).
 These machine XAP Agents should be started first!
-The `XapNet.Locators`  should be set only with environments that do not have multicasting enabled or with environments where client applications donâ€™t have multicasting enabled between client machine and XAP .Net grid machines.
+The `XapNet.Locators`  should be set only with environments that do not have multicasting enabled or with environments where client applications don't have multicasting enabled between client machine and XAP .Net grid machines.

 **Step 3**